songster-sa/aws-developer-associate-notes/readme.md

 - **lambda deployment**
     - zip upload to lambda console
     - copy paste code in lambda ide
-    - cloud formation
+    - cloud formation - inline or zip the whole in S3 and refer
 - **lambda concurrent execution limit 1000**
-    - out of 1000 - 100 is kept for unreserved account concurency - so we can set max 900
+    - out of 1000 - 100 is kept for unreserved account concurrency - so we can set max 900
     - provisioned concurrency - to scale without fluctuations in latency
     - reserved concurrency - limits the maximum concurrency for the function
 - **concurrent execution = (event or request per second) X (execution duration)**